 The company has high debt leverage.
-At the end of September 2014, LTV was about 68%, debt/debt plus equity was about 72% and debt/EBITDA was 12x.
-The EBITDA/interest coverage is average at 2.3x.
-Diös financial targets include interest coverage of 1.8x, which is weak.
+At the end of March 2015, LTV was about 66%, debt/debt plus equity was about 69% and debt/EBITDA was 11.7.
+The EBITDA/interest coverage was 3.6 for LTM Q1 2016.
+Diös' financial targets include interest coverage of 1.8x, which is weak.
 Financial flexibility is adequate.

 As for many real-estate companies, we view the proposed new tax regime and future increases in interest rates as threats.
-Increased interest rates would affect Diös the most, as the company has a very short interest fixing (1.0 years) relative to peers, which represents elevated risk.
-Debt maturity is low at 2.4 years.
+An increase in interest rates would affect Diös, but less than peers as the company has an adequate interest fixing period (4.3 years) relative to peers.
+Debt maturity is also adequate at 5.4 years.